Building for Digital Health

 Do you have an idea for how to leverage digital tools to improve patient care or further important clinical research?

 With advances in digital technology, there are a multitude of new ways to improve healthcare and expand clinical research beyond the hospital and clinics.
 However, this requires specialized knowledge at all stages of the pathway for launching a digital health application (see figure above).
 We’ll provide expertise to help you navigate this pathway, including guidance on metrics available on mobile platforms, a framework for enrollment into a digital study, the steps for security approval, and more.

-During spring/summer quarters, we’ll work with you to understand and validate the need your digital technology is intended to address, finalize user and technical specifications, and receive IRB and privacy/security approvals.
-Then, during fall 2019 quarter, we’ll match you with a team of CS students to help you develop, test, and iterate your solution.
+During summer/fall quarters, we’ll work with you to understand and validate the need your digital technology is intended to address, finalize user and technical specifications, and receive IRB and privacy/security approvals.
+Then, during winter quarter 2021, we’ll match you with a team of CS students to help you develop, test, and iterate your solution.

 Do you want to build software to impact patient lives, but don’t know where to start?

-This course is ideal for CS students who are interested in making a direct impact in healthcare or clinical research with a digital platform.
+This course is ideal for CS students who are interested in creating a digital platform that will directly impact healthcare or clinical research.
 Students will be paired with vetted Stanford School of Medicine faculty members with deep expertise in a specific healthcare or research need.
 Projects will range from mobile tools for patient engagement to digital research studies that highlight unique properties of wearables and smartphones.
 Students will learn about digital health frameworks such as Apple’s ResearchKit and HealthKit, as well as HIPAA and security implementation requirements.
-Students will be guided towards implementing projects that meet data collection and delivery industry standards — this includes processing information from a smartphone’s many sensors that are gathered actively and passively.
-You will also gain insights into how frameworks like ResearchKit were built, and why.
+Students will be guided towards projects that meet data collection and delivery industry standards — including processing information gathered actively and passively from smartphone sensors.
+You will also gain insights into how and why frameworks like ResearchKit were built.
 Students will conclude the course with the knowledge and experience to engineer a successful digital health project.

 |Building for Digital Health|